wendyverdonk93/docs/content/payment-methods/banks/trustpay/payment-flow.md

 ## How it works
-If the transaction is approved by TrustPay, the transaction status will change to _completed_ and MultiSafepay will add the funds to the balance of your MultiSafepay Control.
+If the transaction is approved by TrustPay, the transaction status will change to _completed_ and MultiSafepay will add the funds to the balance of your MultiSafepay account.

 ### Transaction flow
 The transaction flow shows the different ways a transaction can be processed.
 This differs per payment method.